 7. Use and build your network

 Ask your professional and social networks for help.
 Find out if anyone in your network already works at companies you’re targeting.
 If you haven’t heard back about an application and are concerned it’s fallen into the black hole, your connection may be able to find an answer.
 Also, attend local networking events and join digital communities.
-These are fun ways to meet like-minded professionals and learn of new job opportunities.
+These are fun ways to meet like-minded professionals and learn about new job opportunities.

 Looking for your next job can be a daunting process, and if you aren’t receiving feedback, it can feel like you aren’t making progress.
 But with a balance of targeted, keyword-rich applications, networking, and self-care, you’ll escape the application black hole and find not just the next job, but the right job.